matematicodosdados/matematicodosdados/README.md

 # Hello World! 🌍

-I'm undergratuated mathematics student at a Federal University of Minas Gerais (UFMG) at a Belo Horizonte, Brazil.
+I'm undergratuated mathematics student at a Federal University of Minas Gerais (UFMG) at Belo Horizonte, Brazil.

-Since 2024 i'm self-learning Data Science to do projects, own my first job as a Data Scientist or Data Analyst and do Competitions at Kaggle, btw.
+Since 2024 i'm self-learning Data Science to do projects, own my first job as a Data Scientist or Data Analyst and participate in Competitions at Kaggle, btw.

 I'm constantly learning maths, statistics and programming to search the best solutions for my work.